venenux/venenux1/README.md

-# venenux-repos-gen1
+# venenux repositories for older releases

-VenenuX repositories for first generation of modern computers, means this repository its for 32bit systems and older debians.
+VenenuX repositories for first generation of modern computers, means this repository its for 32bit systems and older debians/venenux.

+**Do you want more modern ones? theck http://venenux.github.io/venenux2/ repository for Debian 10/11/12!**

 ## Supported Debians

-* Debian 4.0 etch and with this support limited to winbuntu 6.04
+* Debian 4.0 etch and with this support limited to winbuntu 6.04, **likely VenenuX 0.6**
-* Debian 5.0 lenny and with this support limited to winbuntu 7.10/8.04
+* Debian 5.0 lenny and with this support limited to winbuntu 7.10/8.04, **likely VenenuX 0.8**
-* Debian 6.0 squeeze and with this support limited to winbuntu 9.10/10.0.4
+* Debian 6.0 squeeze and with this support limited to winbuntu 9.10/10.0.4, **likely VenenuX 0.9**

 ## How to use this repository